bandithijo/idrails_dotforum_v2/README.txt

 ## Create Forum

-1. Create new project dengan mysql/postgresql database
+1. Create new project with mysql/postgresql database

 2. Add gem pry-rails for switch default irb in rails console